DIAGNijmegen/website-content/content/pages/research/monitoring.md

 ## Future Vision

 The "Monitoring, Technology, and Personalized Care" domain represents our commitment to transforming healthcare through innovation.
-We envision a future where healthcare is predictive, personalized, and proactive—a future where technology empowers both patients and healthcare providers to achieve optimal health outcomes.
+We envision a future where healthcare is predictive, personalized, and proactive — a future where technology empowers both patients and healthcare providers to achieve optimal health outcomes.

-By combining advanced technological monitoring, data-driven insights, continuous learning, and comprehensive care networks, we are not just researching the future of healthcare—we are actively creating it.
+By combining advanced technological monitoring, data-driven insights, continuous learning, and comprehensive care networks, we are not just researching the future of healthcare — we are actively creating it.